getgrav/grav-learn/pages/01.basics/06.folder-structure/docs.md

 This is the heart of Grav.
 The `pages` folder is where you create and edit your content.
 We will go into much more depth in the [next section](../../content).

+### /user/plugins

+A plugin can extend the fast core of Grav with particular features you may need for your Website.
+Plugins can be downloaded from [GetGrav.org/downloads/plugins](https://getgrav.org/downloads/plugins) or you can [develop one](../../plugins/plugin-tutorial).

 ### /user/themes

 A theme turns your content into a true website.
 It converts the content you have constructed into the HTML that a browser understands and can represent visually to your audience.
-There is a base theme that is provided with Grav, and you can also download others from the [GetGrav.org](http://getgrav.org) web site, or even create your own.
+There is a base theme that is provided with Grav, and you can also download others from [GetGrav.org/downloads/themes](https://getgrav.org/downloads/themes), or even create your own.
 The [Themes](../../themes) section will outline this in detail.